binarytrails/website2.0/frontend/static/frontend/md/quests/django-website.md

         ALLOWED_HOSTS = ['website.com', 'www.website.com']

-    Otherwise you will get the **Internal Server Error**.
+    Otherwise you will get an **Internal Server Error**.

     There will be a certain amount of time to allow the propagation of the DNS zone file.
-It's a great occasion to take a cup of tea and read a book!
+It's a great occasion to take a cup of tea!

-### Counterparts

-1. You can't add packages that are elsewhere than in Python Package Index (pip) repositories even if they are present in common distributions like pyexiv2.
-Thus, it is a headache to avoid certain libraries just because they're relying on external C ones.

-2. It seems that the instance has difficulties to deliver the appropriate webpage even after a reasonable delay when switching user agents in your browser.
+4. By default, the instance has difficulties delivering the appropriate webpage even after a reasonable delay when switching user agents or browsers.

+    Don't worry, there is an easy fix!
+I discovered with *curl* that this is due to Varnish Caching system.

+        > curl -I yourwebsite.com
+        ...
+        Via: 1.1 varnish
+        Age: 30

+    *Why should I disable it?*

+    You probably don't have a high-traffic website and want your users to view the right version of your website depending on their browser/device without any possible delay.
+Remember that web browsers have their caching, which means that once the page has been loaded, it probably stays in the user cache during all of his navigation.
+Hence, if you have a second mobile version or you're detecting dinosaur browsers, you might (under the same external IP) either get through with non-supported browsers or get a delay between a mobile and a desktop version accessibility.

+    In order to stop caching, you have to add headers to the response that will stop the caching.
+The *Django* framework has a [add_never_cache_headers](https://github.com/django/django/blob/master/django/utils/cache.py) function that is called from [never_cache](https://github.com/django/django/blob/master/django/views/decorators/cache.py) decorator that you just need to import:

+        from django.views.decorators.cache import never_cache

+    And then add **@never_cache** decorator above all of the controllers in your *views.py* where you don't want to cache.
+Then you should have something like:

+        > curl -I yourwebsite.com
+        ...
+        Cache-Control: max-age=0
+        Via: 1.1 varnish
+        Age: 0

 <p class="footer">Everything else is explained very clearly in the Gandi.net documentation.</p>